kajalc7/Netflix_Gpt/README.md

     -handled toggle functionality using redux  for got search view -improved css in searchgpt component
     -added language preference using modular coding
+    -language prefercne using redux store
+    -visibility of language selection only if user is on gptsearch page -when user is on got search page user change gpt search button to home page

 # Features